psu-psychology/psych-260/paper-assignment.md

 5. Your paper should be about two to four pages in length, using double-spacing, margins no smaller than 1" and a 12 point typeface.
 This is approximately 500-1,000 words.
 6. ERIN OR I WILL BE HAPPY TO DISCUSS POSSIBLE ARTICLES AND TOPICS WITH YOU.

+## How to submit

+Send a message via ANGEL to Dr. Gilmore and the TA, Erin Guty.
+Attach your paper with the message.

 ## Sources

 You may use your textbook or other reference materials as additional resources.
 When mentioning a finding that appears in your textbook or another source, please cite the source using the APA Publication Manual format — e.g. (Gilmore & Cohen, 2003).
 If you use sources other than your textbook, provide a full bibliographic reference at the end of your paper.